Voyages of Christopher Columbus: Trade winds

 There was a further element of key importance in the voyages of Columbus, the trade winds.
 He planned to first sail to the Canary Islands before continuing west by utilizing the northeast trade wind.
-Part of the return to Spain would require traveling against the wind using an arduous sailing technique called beating, during which almost no progress can be made.
+Part of the return to Spain would require travelling against the wind using an arduous sailing technique called beating, during which almost no progress can be made.
 To effectively make the return voyage, Columbus would need to follow the curving trade winds northeastward to the middle latitudes of the North Atlantic, where he would be able to catch the "westerlies" that blow eastward to the coast of Western Europe.

 The navigational technique for travel in the Atlantic appears to have been exploited first by the Portuguese, who referred to it as the volta do mar ('turn of the sea').
 Columbus's knowledge of the Atlantic wind patterns was, however, imperfect at the time of his first voyage.
 By sailing directly due west from the Canary Islands during hurricane season, skirting the so-called horse latitudes of the mid-Atlantic, Columbus risked either being becalmed or running into a tropical cyclone, both of which, by chance, he avoided.